fraser9999/m3u_checker/readme.md

 ## ▶️ Usage

 1. Place your playlist file in the project directory
+2. Copy or enter Playlist Path into Input Field
-2. Edit the input filename if necessary:
+3. (Alternative: Edit the input filename if necessary:)

 ```python
 INPUT_M3U = "input.m3u"